conlin-matt/SurfRCaT/docs/download.md

 Steps for building SurfRCaT from source:

-1. Clone or download the SurfRCaT repository into a folder of your choosing.
+1. Clone or download the SurfRCaT repository (see link at top right) into a folder of your choosing.

 2. If you don't already have it, download the appropriate Anaconda distribution for your machine from [here](https://www.anaconda.com/distribution/).
 Use the Python 3.7 64-bit version.
 Anaconda is an all-in-one package and environment manager,